List of EastEnders characters introduced in 2022: Ranveer Gulati

+Roland Highway

+Roland Highway is the son of Stuart (Ricky Champ) and Rainie Highway (Tanya Franks), born on-screen via surrogate Bernadette Taylor (Clair Norris) in episode 6460 first originally broadcast on 30 March 2022.
+The character left along with Stuart and Rainie in episode 6513, originally broadcast on 25 August 2022.

+Stuart and Rainie first look for a surrogate after given the idea that this may work and potentially create a future for the both of them – Bernadette hears this and offers to be their surrogate after her family are struggling financially.
+Bernadette's mother Karen Taylor (Lorraine Stanley) and half-brother Keegan Baker (Zack Morris) are initially against the idea but are later convinced to accept the decision.
+Stuart and Rainie eventually accept Bernadette after much consideration but struggle to conceive anyhow: Bernadette is overweight and can not carry a pregnancy to full-term.
+Regardless of this, they still proceed with the surrogacy and are delighted when Bernadette finally is pregnant.
+Bernadette gives birth to Roland and initially decides to keep him; though eventually gives him to Rainie and Stuart after realising that she would never be Roland's true parent and he is loved by the two.
+Roland leaves Walford with Rainie after her marriage to Stuart breaks down, but they return and leave Walford with Stuart for a new life in North London.

 Lewis Butler

 Lewis Butler, played by Aidan O'Callaghan, made his first appearance on 11 April 2022.
 He was introduced as the new bar manager of the gay bar, the Prince Albert, after being hired by Kathy Beale (Gillian Taylforth).
 He chats up Callum Highway (Tony Clay), much to the annoyance of his husband Ben Mitchell (Max Bowden).
 The character and O'Callaghan's casting was announced on 6 April 2022 and it was confirmed that Lewis would appear in a storyline involving Callum and Ben, when he approves of Callum's new LGBTQ+ campaign at work despite Ben's objections.
 Lewis and Ben go on a night out, but Lewis is faced with homophobic abuse.
 On 23 April 2022, it was announced that Lewis would be involved in a male rape storyline in which the character rapes Ben.
 It was also revealed that EastEnders would be working with charities including Survivors UK, Survivors Manchester, and the Male Survivors Partnership to make sure that the storyline is covered as sensitively and accurately.
-It was confirmed on 17 August 2022 that O’Callaghan has left the soap with his final scenes airing that episode.
+It was confirmed on 17 August 2022 that O'Callaghan has left the soap with his final scenes airing that episode.